 Check your internet connection

 If there is any issue with your internet connection or it is running slow then the request made can take too long to complete.
-As a result, the server’s timeout exceeds and becomes idle that results in 408 request timeout error.
+As a result, the server’s timeout exceeds and becomes idle which results in a 408 request timeout error.

-Fix a 408 Request Timeout error at server-side
+Fix a 408 Request Timeout error on server-side

 Check your web server’s timeout settings

-Most of the web servers like Apache and Nginx allow website developers to set certain timeout values in the configuration file which enables you to control the time required to certain requests.
+Most web servers like Apache and Nginx allow website developers to set certain timeout values in the configuration file which enables you to control the time required for certain requests.

 So if you are receiving the 408 timeout error, the configured timeout value might be too low.
 You increase the timeout value and restart the server to see if the issue is resolved.